Mortgage rate forecast December 2024

 The Federal Reserve doesn’t directly set mortgage rates, but it does set the overall tone.
 The closest proxy for mortgage rates is the 10-year Treasury yield.
 Historically, the typical 30-year mortgage rate was about 2 percentage points higher than the 10-year Treasury yield.
 That “spread” has been closer to 3 percentage points as of late. -

 Deciding when to refinance is based on many factors.
 If rates have fallen since you originally took out your mortgage, refinancing might make sense.
-A refi can also be a good idea if you’ve improved your credit score and could lock in a lower rate or lower fees.
+A refi can also be a good idea if you’ve improved your credit score and could lock in a lower rate.
 A cash-out refinance can accomplish that as well, plus give you the funds to pay for a home renovation or other expenses.